mui/mui-x/docs/data/charts/lines/lines.md

 ### Area

-You can fill the area of the curve by setting the series' property `area` to `true`.
+You can fill the area of the line by setting the series' `area` property to `true`.

 {{"demo": "BasicArea.js", "bg": "inline"}}

 ## Stacking

-Each line series can get a property `stack` which expect a string value.
+Each line series can get a `stack` property which expects a string value.
-Series with the same `stack` will be staked on top of each other.
+Series with the same `stack` will be stacked on top of each other.

 {{"demo": "StackedAreas.js", "bg": "inline"}}